 - Pure flexure (point F).
 The section, in this case, is subjected to a bending moment M, whereas the axial load is P = 0.
 Failure occurs as in a beam subjected to bending moment only.

 - Pure axial tension (point G).
-This is the largest axial tension load that column can support.
+This is the largest axial tension load that the column can support.

 To consider this curve SkyCIv considers the necessary number of intermediate points.
 Typically, there are three main points: maximum axial tension (point G), maximum axial compression (point A), and balanced condition (point D).
 Then intermediate points are considered from balanced condition to maximum tension (points D-G) and from balanced condition to maximum compression (points D-A).
 To calculate all that points as per design codes used next assumptions: